-In this post we are going to break down some of the latest price increases around Walt Disney World to food, snacks and other items.
+In this post, we are going to break down some of the latest price increases around Walt Disney World to food, snacks, and hundreds of other items.

-Which Snacks Increased in Price?:
+Which Snacks Increased in Price?

 We looked back at some old menus of quick service locations around Disney World, then looked at the updated prices on the Disney World website to make a comparison and see just how much the damage was.